 Abdel Fatah Hamayel

-Hamayel was imprisoned again in 1990 for his activities during the First Intifada and was sentenced to three years in prison and deportation.
+Hamayel was imprisoned again in 1990 for his activities during the First Intifada and was sentenced to three years in prison and subsequently deported.
 He returned to the West Bank in 1994 following the conclusion of the Oslo Accords.